rogerioxavier/X-Wines/README.md

 # X-Wines
 A world wine dataset with 5-stars user ratings for wider free use.

-This is an academic work with scientific relevance in the computing area that is interconnected with other areas of knowledge.

 It offer a pre-processed, consistent and open data alternative for general use by softwares, especially in educational processes and research, through scientific experimentation about recommender systems and machine learning using neural networks.

 ### It is being published in this space in the Dataset folder.